MooersLab/writing-progress-2024-25/README.md

 <p align="center"><img src="images/gs2hmm.png" style="width: 90vw; min-width: 330px;"></p>

-- I map these scripts to the following three-letter bash aliases (`hbh`, `hbw`, `hmm`, and `hmw`) so that I can generate these plots on the fly from the prompt in the terminal. `mp312` is a my bash alias to Python3.12 from MacPorts: `/opt/local/bin/python3.12`.
+- I map these scripts to the following three-letter bash aliases (`hbh`, `hbw`, `hmm`, and `hmw`) so that I can generate these plots on the fly from the prompt in the terminal. `mp312` is a bash alias to Python3.12 from MacPorts: `/opt/local/bin/python3.12`.

 ```bash